Bolton Over 35 Veterans' Football League

 Return to Football Front page

-Government: The League shall be governed by a Committee elected at the Annual General Meeting (AGM).
+Government: The League shall be governed by a Committee elected at the Annual Genera Meeting (AGM).

 Policy: The policy of the League shall be that agreed upon by the representatives at the AGM, and established at committee meetings in writing.

-Committee: The Committee shall consist of Chairman, Vice-Chairman, Treasurer, Secretary, Match Secretary, Referees Secretary, Press Officer a nominated representative to the BSF Executive Committee, ex-officio members of the Executive Committee, and one representative from each club.
+Committee: The Committee shall consist of Chairman, Vice-Chairman, Treasurer, Secretary, Match Secretary, Referees Secretary, Press Officer and one representative from each club.

-Election of Committee: With the exception of the Executive members, the Committee shall be elected at the AGM.
+Election of Committee: The Committee shall be elected at the AGM.
 All Officers shall serve for a period of three years.
 In the event of an Officer leaving the Committee, the replacement shall serve for the balance of the original period.

 Quorum: A committee meeting shall be quorate when seven of the members are present.